 The International Studies Major is an interdisciplinary program within the College of Letters & Science.
 New students interested in declaring the IS Major should meet with the IS Peer advisor and attend one of our workshops.

-Spring Walk-In Hours
+Summer Walk-In Hours

 Send us a postcard!